freenandes/topo-da-mente/content/note/storytelling-themes.md

 ## Human Vs Society
 ###### Oppression, freedom, and rebellion
 Characters resist unfair rules, oppression, or systems in pursuit of freedom.
-E.g., “”
+E.g., “1984”.
 ###### Class struggle and inequality
 Characters face social and economic injustice due to differences in wealth or status.
+E.g., “Parasite”.
 ###### Prejudice, tolerance, and understanding
 Stories dealing with prejudice, racism, or discrimination, and the journey towards acceptance.
 ###### Conformity and individuality